Dragan Talajić

-Dragan Talajić (born 25 August 1965) is a Croatian former footballer who is a Technical Director of Bahrain Football Association.
-Talajić played as a goalkeeper and is a football manager who has managed many clubs in Middle East, Thailand and China.
+Dragan Talajić (born 25 August 1965) is a Croatian former footballer who is the head coach of Bahrain national football team.
+Talajić played as a goalkeeper and is a football manager who has managed many clubs in the Middle East, Thailand, and China.

 He is the winning coach of the 2004 AFC Champions League with Al-Ittihad.
-For the 2010–11 season Talajić was declared Best Coach of Asia and Best Coach of Arabic football world by television Al Jazeera Sport TV, Best Coach of Arabic football world by MBC Sport TV and Best Coach of Jordan by votes of fans and press.
-In Croatia Football Federation-HNS, Talajić is regarded as the prodigy of the Most successful manager in history by La Gazzetta dello Sport, Tomislav Ivić.
+For the 2010–11 season Talajić was declared Best Coach of Asia and Best Coach of Arabic football world by Al Jazeera Sport TV, Best Coach of Arabic football world by MBC Sport TV and Best Coach of Jordan by votes of fans and press.
+In Croatia Football Federation-HNS, Talajić is regarded as the prodigy of one of the most successful Croatian managers in history, Tomislav Ivić.

 Club career

 Talajić had a spell with Zeytinburnuspor in the Turkish Süper Lig during the 1994–95 season.
 Dragan started in FK Sarajevo and was one of the brightest young talents of Yugoslav football.
 As a junior player for FK Sarajevo, Dragan Talajić broke the record of the great Yugoslav goalkeeper Slobodan Janjuš by having received only one goal in the whole season.
 During the 1992–93 season Talajić was a part of a historic Slovenian football story having played a UEFA Cup match against Benfica for Slovenian side Belvedur Izola.
 His performance in UEFA Cup, despite having conceded 8 goals in the UEFA competition, led to a transfer to Turkish Süper Lig.
 He played in Turkey for two seasons.
 After a short spell with NK Orijent in Croatia's Prva HNL, from 1997 to the end of his career Talajić played for Tanjong Pagar United FC in Singapore's S-League.
 Talajić left a big mark in Singaporean football since he was twice selected as the player of the year.